Shown with optional Keypad.

 Use Accessories you May Already Own

 If you already own our previous 400 or 600E German Equatorials or other Astro-Physics mounts, you will be pleased to learn that many of the same accessories can be used with the Mach1GTO.
-These include counterweights, mounting plates, polar alignment scope (PASILL4L or the prior PASILL4 or PASILL3 models are preferred), piers and tripods.
+These include counterweights, mounting plates, polar alignment scope, piers and tripods.

 Fast and Precise Polar Alignment

-Our In-house designed, CNC machined Right Angle Polar Alignment Scope (RAPAS) allows you to polar align the Mach1GTO in record time and with a precision that permits you to immediately begin imaging.
+Our clever CNC machined Right Angle Polar Alignment Scope (RAPAS) allows you to polar align the Mach1GTO in record time and with a precision that permits you to quickly begin imaging.
 Its revolutionary right-angle design will immediately win you over.
-No longer will you be kneeling on the ground, straining your neck to try to polar align.
+No longer will you be kneeling on the ground, straining your neck to polar align.
 Instead you will comfortably look down into the scope.
-The first thing you will notice is that it is only necessary to position Polaris on the circular grid pattern of the reticle.
-This can be done even in light polluted skies.
-All that is necessary is to be able to see Polaris, a 2nd magnitude star.

 |Construction||All CNC machined aluminum bar stock, stainless steel, brass; stainless steel fasteners|